Financing your new business

 - Community Futures British Columbia — Financing programs for entrepreneurs

-You could get money to start or grow a business if you live in a rural area of British Columbia.
+You could get a loan to start or grow a business if you live in a rural area of British Columbia.

 - Community Futures Manitoba